loomnetwork/loom-sdk-documentation/website/translated_docs/ko/evm.md

 ### Transaction receipt

-The details of each EVM call transaction, or `receipts`, are stored by the DAppChain and can be accessed using the `receipt hash` returned by each EVM transaction.
+The details of each EVM transaction, or `receipts`, are stored by the DAppChain and can be accessed using the `receipt hash` returned by each EVM transaction.
 This hash is an index for accessing receipts and is only generated for EVM transaction.

 This `reciept hash` is different from the `Tendermint transaction hash` used in blockchain calculations.